Protective Orders

 Family violence does not only pertain to spouses.
 There are numerous parties that can be affected by family violence.
 A protective order can be issued to a person and/or a minor child who has experienced an act of family violence by:

 As stated previously, family violence is not limited to physical violence.
 There are many instances, including sexual and emotional abuse, that constitute family violence.
-Contact South Atlanta Family Law for assistance in securing a Family Violence Protective Order.
+Request a consultation here from our Stockbridge restraining order lawyers and order of protection lawyers in Stockbridge for assistance in securing a Family Violence Protective Order.

 Depending on the facts of the case, TPOs can be in effect for three, six, or twelve months.
 This order can be beneficial in a number of ways including prohibiting contact, providing space between the parties, limiting the rights of the abuser to the children and some marital possessions.
 In some cases, TPOs can restrict the accused abuser’s rights to keep their guns.